mt5h/ContainerDirectRouting/README.md

 ```

 ## Security notice
-This software is a PoC not good for a production use, for example any stopped container on your machine can be started with this API.
+This software is a PoC, APIs are not authenticated and should be managed carefully.
-The /v1/ should be protected from external calls.
+The /deploy/ route should be protected from external calls.
+The /session/$container-name route is for public use.
+This separation is done by traefik and is configured into the docker-compose.